A guide to recycling your Flora & Curl

-We use biodegradable and recyclable postcards, leaflets and order slips
+We use biodegradable and recyclable postcards, leaflets, order slips and tape

 Our postcards are biodegradable and recyclable.
 Our U.S. sourced postcard are made from 55% of recycled content.
 They are coated in non-toxic water-based aqueous coating as this further fulfil its biodegradable properties!
 This reduces harmful carbon emissions while creating a safer work environment.

 Our FSC and PEFC certified leaflets are biodegradable and recyclable.
 The inks used on our leaflets are plant-based.